Tomás Ó Fiaich

-Tomás Séamus Cardinal Ó Fiaich KGCHS (3 November 1923 – 8 May 1990) was an Irish prelate of the Catholic Church.
-He served as the Catholic Primate of All Ireland and Archbishop of Armagh from 1977 until his death.
-He was created a Cardinal in 1979.
-He was born in 1923 in Cullyhanna, and raised in Camlough, County Armagh.
+Tomás Séamus Ó Fiaich, KGCHS (3 November 1923 – 8 May 1990) was an Irish cardinal of the Catholic Church.
+He served as the Roman Catholic Archbishop of Armagh and Primate of All Ireland from 2 October 1977 until his death.
+He was created a Cardinal in 1979. Ó Fiaich was born in 1923 in Cullyhanna and raised in Camlough, County Armagh.

 Early life and education

-Tomás Ó Fiaich (born Thomas Fee, adopting the fully Gaelicised version while a lecturer at St. Patrick's College Maynooth) was born in Cullyhanna, South Armagh where his father was a local schoolmaster.
-He was educated locally before attending St Patrick's Grammar School, Armagh and then proceeded to begin his studies for the priesthood in St Peter's College, Wexford on 6 July 1948.
-Cardinal John D'Alton appointed him as an assistant priest in Clonfeacle parish, but after Ó Fiaich returned to full health he commenced post-graduate studies in University College, Dublin, (1948–50), receiving an MA in early and medieval Irish history.
-Further study followed at the Catholic University of Leuven, Belgium, (1950–52), culminating in Ó Fiaich receiving a licentiate in historical sciences.
+Tomás Ó Fiaich (born Thomas Fee, adopting the fully Gaelicised version while a lecturer at St. Patrick's College Maynooth) was born in Cullyhanna, South Armagh, where his father was a local schoolmaster.
+He was educated locally before attending St Patrick's Grammar School, Armagh, and then proceeded to begin his studies for the priesthood in St Peter's College, Wexford, on 6 July 1948.
+John Cardinal D'Alton appointed him as an assistant priest in Clonfeacle parish, but after Ó Fiaich returned to full health he commenced post-graduate studies in University College Dublin (1948–1950), receiving an MA in early and medieval Irish history.
+Further study followed at the Catholic University of Leuven, Belgium, (1950–1952), culminating in Ó Fiaich receiving a licentiate in historical sciences.

-In 1952 he returned to Clonfeacle where he remained as assistant priest until following summer 1953 and his appointment to the faculty of St Patrick's College, Maynooth.
+In 1952, he returned to Clonfeacle where he remained as assistant priest until following summer 1953 and his appointment to the faculty of St Patrick's College, Maynooth.

 Member of staff at Maynooth College

 Ó Fiaich was an academic and noted Irish language scholar, folklorist and historian in the Pontifical University in St Patrick's College, Maynooth, the National Seminary of Ireland.
 From 1959 to 1974 he was Professor of Modern Irish History at the college.
 In this capacity he suggested to Nollaig Ó Muraíle that he begin research on Dubhaltach Mac Fhirbhisigh and his works.
 He "was an inspired lecturer, an open and endearing man, who was loved by his students...
 Tomas O'Fiaich was my Good Samaritan."

-He served as vice president of the college from 1970 to 1974 and was then appointed college president.
+He served as vice president of the college from 1970 to 1974, and was then appointed college president.
 He held this position until 1977.